bwinf/blockly-html/README.md

 ## Library files

-The files `library_html.xml` and `library_html_german.xml` are block libraries that can be used to modify the blocks using the Blockly developer tools: https://blockly-demo.appspot.com/static/demos/blockfactory/index.html
+The file `library_html.xml` is block library that can be used to modify the blocks using the Blockly developer tools: https://blockly-demo.appspot.com/static/demos/blockfactory/index.html

 ## TODO
  * Support more HTML tags and attributes